Immigration to Singapore: Foreign workers

 On the other hand, stringent policies and regulations have been set on employing foreign workers.
 In 1981, the government even announced its intention to phase out all unskilled foreign workers by the end of 1991, except domestic maids and those employed in construction and shipyards.
 The policy stance was met with strong protests from employers facing labour shortages.
 In April 1987, the Singapore government announced its immigration policy, which intended to control the foreign worker inflow.
 The two key elements in the policy were a monthly levy payable by the employer for each foreign worker employed, and a "dependency ceiling" that limits the proportion of foreign workers in the total workforce of any one employer.
 The government later introduced a two-tier levy system in October 1991 under which employers were required to pay a higher levy on workers whose employment would change the "dependent ceiling" value of the company.
 The levy and the "dependency ceiling" have remained the two instruments with which the government has regulated worker inflow in line with changes in domestic labour-market conditions.

-Non-residents working in Singapore will require a work visa.
-There are various types of Singapore work visas starting from work permits for the lower-skilled labourers, to P1 and P2 category Employment Passes to attract niche professionals with good credentials in both education and work experience.

 From 1 September 2012 only foreign workers with earnings of at least SG$4,000 (US$3,150) per month can sponsor their spouses and children for their stay in Singapore and some of them are also not allowed to bring their parents and in-laws on long-term visit passes.
 The new regulation also impacts those who switch companies on/after the date, but foreign workers whose families are already in Singapore won't be affected.
 The increase from SG$2,800 to SG$4,000 was to ease public disquiet over the influx of workers from overseas.

 In December 2012, there were over 1,268,300 foreign workers employed in Singapore, while in December 2018 this had increased to 1,386,000.
 As of 2020, foreign workers make up some three quarters of the whole construction industry, half of manufacturing, and 30 per cent of services.